 WAYLANDS SMITHY is not a blacksmiths shop.
 It is a Neolithic long barrow approx 5000 years old with 4 large standing stones at the entrance, and marker stones along the sides of the barrow.
 It is surrounded by a ring of beech trees.

-It is situated off a short track on the north side of the ridgeway overlooking the Vale of the White Horse. (see area map) The mound was excavated in 1919, and again in 1962-3.
+It is situated off a short track on the north side of the ridgeway overlooking the Vale of the White Horse.
+The mound was excavated in 1919, and again in 1962-3.
 The excavations, revealed, under a cairn of stones beneath an earlier mound, a burial place.
-The evidence sugested that there were bones from at least fourteen burials
+The evidence suggested that there were bones from at least fourteen burials

-Eventually, a myth grew up around the mysterous site, long since bereft of its original ritual significance
+Eventually, a myth grew up around the mysterious site, long since bereft of its original ritual significance

 Wayland, the smith, was a god in Saxon folk lore.
 He excelled at metal craft and the Saxon poets claimed that Gods and Kings were proud to possess his work.
 Wayland was captured by Niduth, a Swedish King, and imprisoned in a deep cave.
 He escaped on wings he had fashioned, after killing the king’s two sons.
 He then disappeared, but was reported as living in caves and burial mounds in Western Europe.